ricardoMondardo/sitecore-url-scraper/README.md

 3 Import the package: \dist\Sitecore-itens\sitecore-items-and-project.zip

-4 Add new address on Host url-scraper.dev.local file;
+4 Add new address to Host url-scraper.dev.local file;
 * if you want see the page from web (CD).

 5 Bind the address url-scraper.dev.local to your sitecore instance.